Agape Bible Study

 Answer: He expects His Covenant people to produce good fruit on the land that He has prepared for them.
 He expects them to produce the “works of God” as a witness to the other nations of the earth.

-Question: How does Micah express Yahweh’s relationship with His Covenant people?
-How is this aspect of His relationship different from the previous passages?
+Question: How does Micah express Yahweh's relationship with His Covenant people?
+How is this aspect of His relationship different from the previous passages we have examined?

 Answer: In Micah’s imagery Israel is associated with domesticated animals.
 She is like a team of oxen and God is the Master who guides and directs her.
 The emphasis is on the people’s responsibility to be obedient and to submit to God’s yoke so that they can do His work.